-- 1. Capital Appreciation Bonds are shown at gross amounts (fully accreted values). - 2.
-Projected variable rate debt service payments were calculated using the following assumed rates: 3.151 percent, 3.261 percent, and 3.194 percent in each fiscal year.
-These rates are based on the fixed interest rate leg of the relevant interest rate exchange agreement associated with the variable rate bonds. - 3.
-Total revenues equal those shown in the General and Debt Service Fund budget on pages 9 and 10 of the Annual Budget and Multi-Year Financial Plan. - 4.
+- 1. Projected variable rate debt service payments were calculated using the following assumed rates: 3.151 percent, 3.261 percent, and 3.194 percent in each fiscal year.
+These rates are based on the fixed interest rate leg of the relevant interest rate exchange agreement associated with the variable rate bonds. - 2.
+Total revenues equal those shown in the General Fund and Debt Service Fund budgets on pages 9 and 10 of the Annual Budget and Multi-Year Financial Plan. - 3.
 The anticipated use of cash on hand at the end of the previous fiscal year results in anticipated debt service amounts exceeding anticipated revenues during the fiscal year.